 - Alang’s Rawa takes bookings via email only.
 Reach out to them via alangsrawa@gmail.com with your preferred dates and group size and they’ll be able to advise on the best rates.

-$344/adult for two nights at Alang’s Rawa, all meals and boat transfers included (kids 3 years old and under stay free!)
+Accommodation and meals: RM1180/~S$361 per adult, RM590/~S$180 per child for two nights at Alang’s Rawa, all meals and boat transfers included (kids 3 years old and under stay FREE!)